narju64/echoes-game/docs/DEVELOPMENT_PLAN.md

 - ✅ Echo placement and action assignment (new echoes and extend echoes)
 - ✅ All 5 action types with proper costs and validation
 - ✅ Basic replay system with collision detection
-- ✅ Shield mechanics and directional protection (needs rebalancing)
+- ✅ Shield mechanics and directional protection (fully balanced)
 - ✅ Turn-based gameplay with phase transitions
 - ✅ Extend Echo functionality with proper tick numbering
 - ✅ Entity destruction and lifecycle management (recently fixed)
 - ✅ Echo Preview System with semi-transparent ally rendering
+- ✅ Shield block animations with edge positioning and green particles
 - 🔄 Win conditions (not yet implemented)
 - 🔄 Scoring system (not yet implemented)